-Lately I’ve become more and more grossed out, pissed off, and overwhelmed by the presence of plastics around me.
-I should actually say surrounding me, not just around me.
-Not only that, I have also become more annoyed at my own lazy consumer habits when it comes to plastics.
-I seem to excuse my plastic consumption for the sake of convenience way too often.
-Then, I end up looking around and feeling repulsed, because I know, both intuitively and factually, that plastics are negatively affecting my health and the health of the planet.
+I became more and more grossed out, pissed off, and overwhelmed by the presence of plastics around me.
+I should actually say surrounding me and in me, not just around me.
+Not only that, I also became more annoyed at my own lazy consumer habits when it comes to plastics.
+I seemed to excuse my plastic consumption for the sake of convenience way too often.
+Then, I ended up looking around and feeling repulsed, because I knew, both intuitively and factually, that plastics are negatively affecting my health and the health of the planet.
 Particularly the oceans!
 And oh how I love the oceans.

-So, one day not so long ago, I had this idea that I would join the ranks of the others making changes, drastic by many standards, when the world around them simply doesn’t feel right.
+So, one day I had this idea that I would join the ranks of the others making changes, drastic by many standards, when the world around simply doesn’t feel right.
 Starting January 1st 2010, I embarked on my year without plastics.

 What does a year without plastics entail?
 Leading up to 2010, my friends started calling me randomly with numerous “what are you going to do about ____” inquiries, as they began to think about the ramifications of this experiment.
-At present –along with the caveat that this list might be amended as I go on- here are the rules for the year (Note- I am grateful for the guidance of others plastic-free spirits out there):
+Here are some of the rules for the project:

 • No acquiring (buying or accepting) of any new items containing plastic or contained in plastic (applying to all categories of goods).
 This includes recyclable, biodegradable, and recycled plastics.
-If there are other types of plastics out there, I will create a rule for them depending on their degradability (and/or toxicity?).
 Note- I will be making every effort to find out where plastics exist, but realize that I am no plastic expert, and will probably unknowingly consume plastics in my ignorance until enlightened.
-Amendment!
-100% non-petroleum based, biodegradable/compostable plastics are OK in some cases.

 • Documentation of all plastics acquired out of “necessity”.
-Birth control and other pill/health supplement packaging spring to mind as a few examples of such “necessary” exceptions.
+Health-related plastics spring to mind as a few examples of such “necessary” exceptions.
 Throughout the life of this project, I anticipate many documented contemplations of the “necessary”.

 • Collection of all plastics acquired, purposeful or incidental.
 An example of incidental plastics would be a toothpick with that frilly plastic end on it, which miraculously ends up in your lunch sandwich without consent.
 All efforts, however, will be made to try to avoid such incidents.